 Who is a Death Café for?

-The event is free and everyone is welcome.
+All Death Cafes are run slightly differently, but generally they are free events where and everyone is welcome.
 It is for people who are going to die (that’s all of us at some point) who want to talk with others about death and dying.